bbsBayes/bbsBayes/README.md

-> ⚠️This work has moved t o[bbsBayes/ bbsBayes2](https://github.com/bbsBayes/bbsBayes2)⚠️
+> ⚠️This work has moved to [bbsBayes/ bbsBayes2](https://github.com/bbsBayes/bbsBayes2)⚠️
 >
 > This fork was originally designed to do an update/overhaul of bbsBayes, but
 > it was decided that these modifications were extensive enough to warrant a new